 Philippine peso set for more gains in 2021 on falling imports

-[MANILA] The Philippine peso is seen notching a third year of gains in 2021 as the sluggish economic recovery curbs imports and with remittances expected to rebound.
+THE Philippine peso is seen notching a third year of gains in 2021, as the sluggish economic recovery curbs imports and with remittances expected to rebound.

-The peso, which closed at 48.085 per US dollar on Friday, will rise to 47.50 by the end of next year, according to a Bloomberg survey.
+The peso, which closed at 48.085 per US dollar on Friday, will rise to 47.50 by the end of next year, said a Bloomberg survey.
 The currency has risen 5.4 per cent this year, the biggest gainer in South-east Asia.

-"As long as domestic demand is far from a full recovery, we expect the peso to get even stronger," said Eugenia Victorino, head of Asia strategy at Skandinaviska Enskilda Banken in Singapore.
-Among her company's 2021 top trade recommendations is to sell the dollar against the peso with a target of 46.
+"As long as domestic demand is far from a full recovery, we expect the peso to get even stronger," said Eugenia Victorino, head of Asia strategy at Skandinaviska Enskilda Banken AB in Singapore.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg